cgiova/multimodal-xai-prostate/README.md

 # Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification Official Repository
-Welcome to the repository for "Integrating Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification".\
+This is the repository for "Integrating Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification".
-This repository contains Python scripts and Jupyter notebooks related to the creation of a black box classifier, dataset preprocessing, and explainability techniques.

 ## Abstract
 Artificial Intelligence holds immense promise in healthcare, offering opportunities to enhance disease diagnosis, treatment selection, and clinical testing.
 However, the lack of interpretability in AI systems poses a significant challenge, potentially impeding their adoption.
 In our paper, we address this issue by proposing an analytical framework that leverages a multimodal deep learning approach for the classification of prostate lesions using Magnetic Resonance Imaging (MRI) data and patient clinical information.